-All variances between estimates (original budget) and actual results for 2020, and between the actual results for 2020 and 2019 are shown below.
-Narratives are provided for key major variances, which are generally greater than:
+All variances between estimates (original budget) and actual results for 2021, and between the actual results for 2021 and 2020 are shown below.

-- 10% and \$1,000,000 for the Statements of Comprehensive Income and Cash Flows; and - 10% and \$1,000,000 for the Statement of Financial Position.
+Narratives are provided for key major variances which are greater than 10% and 1% of Total Cost of Services for the Statements of Comprehensive Income and Statement of Cash Flows, and are greater than 10% and 1% of Total Assets for the Statement of Financial Position.